BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

 1997 brought more success to the “Panther” robot, as it was called in those early days.
 We placed 12th at nationals.
 Our students were Jim Seabright, Treiu Do, Kara Main, Animbal Adames, Kenny Hill, Ly H. Yam, Daron McKinley, Ken Overway, Charlie Kittridge, Cory VanderYacht, Kelly Hassevoort, Jason Flipiak, Justin Telman, Steve Brierty, Dena Ismael, Matt Baker, Kurt Staat, Bobby Dars, Sean Bearns, Dan Rohn, David Huizenga, Brad Burke, Dan Swihart, Eric Hall, Adam Kimple, Mike McClarty, John Seamans.
 Members from Prince Corporation were Mark Meeuwsen, Tracy Dowker, Joe Thompson, Alan Hughes, Brad Yound, Bob Bonczyk, Brian Honeck, Jeff Telman, Rusty Lhamon, Lisa Horton, Jennifer Ritesma, and Dave Busch.
 Mr. Mamo continued to lead the team.

 The 1998 season was under the leadership of retired WO teacher Terry VanderYacht.
-During this year, Mr. V remembers traveling to DEKA where he demonstrated the new wheelchair and the Segway was still under development.
+During this year, Mr. V remembers traveling to DEKA where Dean Kamen demonstrated his new wheelchair and the Segway was still under development.
 Team support now transferred to Johnson Controls, as they bought out Prince.
 Team members included Alber Caluag, Jason Filipiak, Curt Staat, John Seamans, Cy Kim, Bobbie Dans, Adam Kimple, Julian Knoll, William Beker, Joe Taylor, Stephanie Rrbin, Phillip Corning, Dean Ismail, Darrin McKinley, Jessika Hill, Matt Baker.

 The 1999 season brought us to nationals, where we finished 43rd out of 217 teams.
-They competed in Chicago and Detroit.
+They competed in regionals at Chicago and Detroit.

 The 2000 season brought another year under Mr. VanderYacht’s direction.
 It was quite a year, but we have no record of it. ☺